ansonhe97/Grove-Starter-Kit/README.md

 - **Hardware connection:**
   - **Module connection:**
-    1. Default connection by PCB stamp hole.
+    - Default connection by PCB stamp hole.
-    2. Use Grove cables to connect the Grove LED to Seeeduino Lotus's digital signal interface **D4**, Connect the Grove Sound Sensor to Seeeduino Lotus's analog signal interface **A2**.
   - The Seeeduino is then connected to the computer via a USB cable.

 - **Software code:**
   - Open Arduino IDE.
-  - You can copy the code directly to Arduino IDE.
-Although we encourage you to type the code out by hand to develop your skills.
-  - When you're done, click Verify to check for syntax errors.
+  - Copy the following code, click Verify to check for syntax errors.
 Verify that there are no errors, and you can upload the code.

    ```Cpp
   //Sound Control Light